PCI Express: PCI Express 6.0

 On 18 June 2019, PCI-SIG announced the development of PCI Express 6.0 specification.
 Bandwidth is expected to increase to 64 GT/s, yielding 128 GB/s in each direction in a 16-lane configuration, with a target release date of 2021.
 The new standard uses 4-level pulse-amplitude modulation (PAM-4) with a low-latency forward error correction (FEC) in place of non-return-to-zero (NRZ) modulation.
 Unlike previous PCI Express versions, forward error correction is used to increase data integrity and PAM-4 is used as line code so that two bits are transferred per transfer.
-With 64 GT/s data transfer rate (raw bit rate), up to 121 GB/s in each direction is possible in ×16 configuration.
+With 64 GT/s data transfer rate (raw bit rate), up to 121 GB/s in each direction is possible in x16 configuration.

 On 24 February 2020, the PCI Express 6.0 revision 0.5 specification (a "first draft" with all architectural aspects and requirements defined) was released.

 On 5 November 2020, the PCI Express 6.0 revision 0.7 specification (a "complete draft" with electrical specifications validated via test chips) was released.

 On 6 October 2021, the PCI Express 6.0 revision 0.9 specification (a "final draft") was released.

 On 11 January 2022, PCI-SIG officially announced the release of the final PCI Express 6.0 specification.
 The PCI Express 6.0 retained backward compatibility with previous versions of PCI Express specifications.

 PAM-4 coding results in a vastly higher bit error rate (BER) of 10^{−6} (vs. 10^{−12} previously), so in place of 128b/130b encoding, a 3-way interlaced forward error correction (FEC) is used in addition to cyclic redundancy check (CRC).
 A fixed 256 byte Flow Control Unit (FLIT) block carries 242 bytes of data, which includes variable-sized transaction level packets (TLP) and data link layer payload (DLLP); remaining 14 bytes are reserved for 8-byte CRC and 6-byte FEC.
 3-way Gray code is used in PAM-4/FLIT mode to reduce error rate; the interface does not switch to NRZ and 128/130b encoding even when retraining to lower data rates.

 PCIe 6.0 hardware was not launched until August 2025, roughly three years after the release of the final specifications and shortly after the publication of the PCIe 7.0 specifications.
-The delay was described as unprecedented, with PCWorld noting that that for many years PCIe 6.0 existed "solely on paper".
+The delay was described as unprecedented, with PCWorld noting that for many years PCIe 6.0 existed "solely on paper".